brenobeirigo/brenobeirigo.github.io/_posts/courses/2021-06-10-coursera-writing-in-the-sciences-kristin-sainani-stanford.md

     - General to specific (take-home, general point, specific elements);
     - Logical arguments (`if a then b;a;therefore b`).
   - parallel sentence structures;
-  - *if necessary*, transition words (crutch for underlying faulty logic).
+  - *if necessary*, use transition words.
+A transition word tells the reader: "Hey!
+I am going here, I am goin there!", working as "crutches" for faulty underlying logic.
     - No fancy transitions (e.g., on the other hand, nevertheless), use "AND" (tacking on additional information) and "BUT" (changing gears).
 - Make the last sentence memorable (readers remember first and last sentence best).
 - Boil each sentence down to its *upshot* (the final or eventual outcome or conclusion) and organize/edit the paragraph.
+  - Outline what the paragraph is trying to convey: main idea, supporting ideas, and sub-supporting ideas.
 - Repetition:
   - Is the second instance of the word even necessary?
   - If the word is necessary, is a synomym really better than just repeating the word?